 Students must attend class meetings for all courses registered to have attendance posted and avoid deregistration.

 Students are responsible for charges for any classes they are enrolled in after the deregistration has occurred.

 CLASS WITHDRAWAL PROCESS

-A student may withdraw from a course, up to the official withdrawal date for the term (see academic calendar for date) and receive a grade of W rather than an F; however, they will still be responsible for tuition charges for courses from which they withdraw.
+A student may withdraw from a course, up to the official withdrawal date for the term and receive a grade of W rather than an F; however, they will still be responsible for tuition charges for courses from which they withdraw.
 A grade of “W” removes the course from the academic GPA calculation for the term; however, the course is still included in the Financial Aid Satisfactory Academic Progress calculations for Financial Aid purposes.
 To officially withdraw from a course, a student shall submit the electronic withdrawal form in Blazenet.
 Emails to the registrar, an advisor or faculty member is not an approved way to officially withdraw from a course and will not be used for course withdrawal purposes.
 Please note - any official withdrawal form submitted will be processed and all withdrawal processing is final.

 Each semester there is a short period after courses begin where schedule changes can be made.
 Please see the official academic calendar for the dates of the add and drop periods.
 Please note, after the official add period ends, students may not enroll in additional classes for that term.
 Students may drop courses through Blazenet\Student Planning during the official drop period.
 After that period ends, students will receive a grade for all classes in which they are registered.
 Please refer to the University Catalogue for more details on tuition after course withdrawal.